Jacob Murphy: Loan spells

-On 7 February 2014, he joined Swindon Town on loan which began on 8 February, and lasted until 8 March 2014 Murphy made his debut for the club on 8 February 2014, when he came on as a second-half substitute for Dany N'Guessan in a 3–2 win over Port Vale.
+On 7 February 2014, he joined Swindon Town on loan which began on 8 February, and lasted until 8 March 2014.
+Murphy made his debut for the club on 8 February 2014, when he came on as a second-half substitute for Dany N'Guessan in a 3–2 win over Port Vale.
 After making six appearances, Murphy returned to Norwich City after Swindon Town delayed their decision to extend his loan.

 On 27 March 2014, Murphy joined League Two club Southend United on loan for the remainder of the 2013–14 season.
 He made his Southend debut days later, when he came on as a substitute and provided the winning goal in a 1–0 win over Torquay United.
 He scored his first goal for the club and provided an assist in a 3–1 win over Rochdale on 18 April 2014.
 He went on to make eight appearances for the club, including in the play-offs, but was unable to help the club get promoted to League One.

 On 3 November 2014, he joined Blackpool on loan until 2 February 2015.
 He scored on his debut two days later in a 2–2 draw with Fulham.
 He scored again on 22 November 2014, in a 1–1 draw with Bolton Wanderers.
-His performances at Blackpool earned him November's Wonga Player of the Month award.
+His performances at Blackpool earned him the club's Player of the Month award for November.
 The following month, Murphy caused controversy when he posted an image on social media application Snapchat with the caption "We are going to lose...
 Again", which mocked the club's recent league form.
 Murphy issued an apology via the club's official website, admitting it was an unprofessional and foolish thing to do; however, Lee Clark vowed to investigate this matter before taking action.
 Blackpool cut short his loan deal on 31 December.